weyoss/redis-smq/docs/queues.md

 A queue is responsible for holding messages which are produced by producers and are delivered to consumers.

-RedisSMQ supports 2 types of queues:
+RedisSMQ supports **3 types** of queues:

- - **LIFO queue**: In a LIFO queue newer queue messages are always delivered first, before earlier messages.
-LIFO queues use [brpoplpush](https://redis.io/commands/brpoplpush) which blocks the connection to the Redis server until a message is received.
-LIFO queues can be used in most use cases where delivery priority of the messages is not critical to the operation of your application.
+ - **LIFO (Last In, First Out) queue**: In a LIFO queue the last published messages are always delivered first and the first published messages are delivered last.
+ - **FIFO (First In, First Out) queue**: In a FIFO queue the first published messages are delivered first and the last published messages are delivered last.
  - **Priority queues**: When enabled, messages with higher priority are always delivered first before messages with lower priority.

-Priority queues use pooling and lua scripting which introduce a little of overhead on the MQ and therefore priority queues are less performant than LIFO queues.
+Both LIFO and FIFO queues use [brpoplpush](https://redis.io/commands/brpoplpush), which blocks the connection to the Redis server until a message is received.
+However, priority queues use pooling and lua scripting which introduce a little of overhead on the MQ and therefore priority queues are less performant than other queue types.

 ## Queue Namespace

 Queues in RedisSMQ are namespaced.